-While the Compensation Committee has primary oversight for review of significant organizational changes at the executive level, as well as reviewing succession plans for executive officers, it regularly reports to and engages with the Board about these matters.
-Throughout 2020, the Board was actively engaged in oversight of the senior and executive management succession planning process.
+The Compensation Committee has primary oversight for executive succession planning and development, and periodically reviews and assesses the Company's strategies and initiatives relating to human capital management.
+The Committee regularly reports to and engages with the Board about these matters.

+Throughout 2021, the Board was actively engaged in oversight of the senior and executive management succession planning process.
 The Board spent considerable time, particularly during its executive sessions, discussing management's plans to foster a deep talent bench and plan for senior leadership succession, including development plans to prepare senior leaders for greater responsibilities.
+The effectiveness of this oversight was particularly apparent in 2021 as the Board successfully executed a succession plan at the Chief Executive Officer position.

-The Compensation Committee and the Board engaged in numerous discussions throughout 2020 about the Company's recruiting and development programs, including updates on key talent, workforce demographics, and plans to promote and sustain a culture of diversity, equity and inclusion.
+The Compensation Committee and the Board also engaged in numerous discussions throughout 2021 about the Company's recruiting and development programs, including updates on key talent, workforce demographics, and plans to promote and sustain a culture of diversity, equity and inclusion.